The Rise and Fall of Laetrile

 for which he was sentenced to prison.

-- In July 2000, Kenneth N. Michaels and his company, Holistic
+- In July 2000, Kenneth N. Michaelis and his company, Holistic

 conspiring to distribute Laetrile and hydrazine sulfate in interstate

 commerce.
-The indictment also alleges that with intent to mislead
+The indictment also alleged that with intent to mislead

 the FDA, the defendants failed to register their drug manufacturing